Johns Hopkins astrophysicist and his team win Breakthrough Prize in Fundamental Physics

 The group released its first findings in 2003 and its final results a decade later, in 2013.

-Among the group’s discoveries was that less than 5 percent of the universe is atoms, the basic units that comprise everything on earth.
+Among the group’s discoveries was that less than 5 percent of the universe is atoms, the basic units that make up everything on earth.
 The group also made important discoveries about dark matter and dark energy in the universe.

 The research became the basis for what is known as the “standard model” of cosmology, the study of the universe’s origin and evolution.